MohammadAObed/the-awkward-game/README.md

 # The Awakward Game

+# Online & Offline

+- everything about the game is offline, might add functionality in a next update (release version) to read new persons and lines and images and everything frm an online api soruce, so user won't need to download an update each time i add new persons, i just add it to that online source, example: in every monday, 10 pm i tell the users (specific appointment) to watch for new persons or achievments for existing ones, whatever.

+  complications: requiring an image or audio dynamically using uri, okay do i fetch them each time (is there any caching in react native, maybe store the data fetched and id in a variable and check if its required, or is there any other simpler built in way, whatever...)

 ## Naming:

 1. Component: example: HandshakesComponent, The Component in the name tells us that this a component we made, Why? it lets us diferentiate between -custom made components- and -other components- (components from libraries, etc...)